wilsonkl/sfmflex-release/README.md

 **Dataset scripts:**
 + `julia scripts/download_bal.jl` : scape, download, and decompress all of the BAL datasets.
 Store them at `dataset/bal/`.
 + `julia scripts/run_ba_on_bal.jl` : run a bundle adjuster on all BAL problems found.
 This takes a long time.
++ `julia scripts/bundle2bal.jl <bundle_file> <bal_file>` : convert problem formats from a bundler .out problem instace to a BAL problem instance.

+**Pipeline scripts**
+These script don't take CLI options---edit their options in the file.
++ `julia scripts/generate_json_for_vis.jl` : pipeline script to take a BAL-format and produce a json file suitable for running in the visualizer.
++ `julia scripts/run_1dsfm_datasets.jl` : run all the 1dsfm problems through the pipeline and generate vis files.

+### Viewing the Visualizations
+(write this ...)

 ### File Formats